lancekavalsky/lancekavalsky.github.io/_pages/publications.md

     **L. Kavalsky**, S. Mukherjee, C.V.
 Singh. *ACS Applied Materials & Interfaces*, 2019, 11 (1), 499-510 [[link](https://pubs.acs.org/doi/full/10.1021/acsami.8b13505)]

-    I used DFT to characterize phosphorene as an electrocatalyst that can be used in the cathode of Li-air batteries.

 <br />
 <br />